-THEME: FOOD SAFETY IN A CHANGING, CONNECTED WORLD
+THEME: FOOD & DRUG SAFETY IN A CHANGING, CONNECTED WORLD

 The Summit is structured in a number of plenary sessions, panel discussions, fireside chats, break-out sessions and people-focused networking sessions that provide the delegates the best opportunities to discover the latest technology and meet peers and industry leaders in the right environment.